 Anniversaries come in two forms: pre-wedding and post-wedding.
 If you're a couple that is committed but has no plans for marriage, use your anniversary as an opportunity to give a fine jewelry gift with some longevity.
-A thick band or ring with their favorite color are great options.
-Rings for occasions are very personal and a piece of jewelry the wearer can always enjoy.
+For instance, offer a ring or necklace in your partner's favorite color or style, which they can enjoy wearing for many occasions.

-If you're hitched, there's a traditional list of anniversary gifts for every year you've been married.
-You could opt to get your spouse a piece of wood on your fifth wedding anniversary, but this is also a great time to give a piece of jewelry in his or her taste that will last a lifetime.
+If you're married, there's a traditional list of anniversary gifts for every year after your wedding.
+For example, you can opt to get your spouse the traditional gift of a wooden item on your fifth wedding anniversary.
+But any anniversary is also a great time to give a piece of jewelry that will last a lifetime.

-These gifts have become known as the push present, and it's surprising how many men still don't know about them.
-If this is baby number four, maybe a push present isn't necessary.
-On baby number one, though?
-A piece of jewelry after giving birth is a great way to show how much she and the baby mean to you.
-Giving the new mom a piece of jewelry in the baby's birthstone is a popular option, and it's something the mother can pass down to the baby when he or she gets older.
+A gift for your pregnant partner has come to be known as a "push present."
+If this is your first baby together, a piece of fine jewelry is a great way to show how much your partner and the baby mean to you.
+Giving the new mom a piece of jewelry with the baby's birthstone is a popular option, and it's something the mother can pass down to her child when they get older.

-Fine jewelry is very sentimental.
-Even though it's mostly geared toward women, everyone has a specific taste for jewelry.
-Fine jewelry is one of the most durable and lasting gifts you can give.
+A gift of fine jewelry is generally very sentimental.
+Even though it's mostly geared toward women, everyone has a specific taste in jewelry.
+In addition, fine jewelry is one of the most durable and lasting gifts you can give.
 Just be sure to take the following into account whenever you give jewelry in a relationship: